shsun1003/SSQiPan/README.md

 (1) Lets you watch Leela Zero self-training.

 The installers will install SS QiPan.
 Also, some screenshots here may serve as user guide for now.
 Eventually, I will also post the full C# code after a period of bug-fixing and feature enrichment.

+NOTE: The screenshots may not reflect the GUI in the latest version.